XEMBIFY FAQs

 What's the difference between subcutaneous IG therapy and intravenous IG therapy?

-Subcutaneous immune globulin (SCIG) is administered just under the skin while intravenous immune globulin (IVIG) therapy is administered through a vein.
+Subcutaneous immune globulin (SCIG) is administered just under the skin, while intravenous immune globulin (IVIG) therapy is administered through a vein.
 Different IG products have different concentrations.
 This means they may require more or less volume to be infused.
 XEMBIFY is a 20% SCIG replacement therapy used to treat PI in patients 2 years of age and older.

 Learn more about IG therapy and how to prepare for conversations with your healthcare team.
 Download the guide now.